Engaged Scholarship Research and Teaching Grants

 ESRGs support research that applies knowledge to needs, and aims toward understanding and/or ameliorating social problems or community needs.
 You can request funding for research assistance, the purchase of equipment, and travel essential to Engaged Scholarship research that will take place during the calendar year.
 Successful applications are typically able to show how the proposed research is likely to culminate in products including but not limited to publications, public performances, or art installations.

-The priority deadline for ESRG applications in the 2022 calendar year (spring, summer, and fall) is January 25, 2022 but we will consider applications on a rolling basis.
+The deadline for ESRG applications in the 2023 calendar year (spring, summer, and fall) is February 15, 2023.
 You can find the application here.
 Questions about the ESRG can be directed to Jennifer Magee (jmagee1).

 Engaged Scholarship Teaching Grant (ESTG)